Skip to Content

 Contact the Commission

-The Civil Service Commission staff are available to answer questions regarding the disciplinary process of Milwaukee County employees, transfer of positions to the unclassified service, or other questions you may have.
+The Civil Service Commission staff are available to answer questions regarding the disciplinary process of Milwaukee County employees, transfer of positions to the unclassified service, residency exemptions, or other questions you may have.
 Contact us at:

 Milwaukee County Civil Service Commission